stakater/mto-docs/content/installation/aws-eks.md

 }
 ```

-We have mapped this user in `aws-auth` configmap in `kube-system` namespace.
+We have mapped this user in `aws-auth` ConfigMap in `kube-system` namespace.

 ```yaml
   mapUsers: